 Making Education Everybody's Business

 The American G.I.
 Forum recognizes well-rounded students who are trying to further their education.
 Their slogan “Education is freedom and freedom is everybody’s business” is a huge reason that members of the G.I.
 Forum work hard to fundraise for scholarships.
-The scholarship program exists to help young members of the community pay for their education just, as Dr. Hector P. Garcia, the founder, would have wanted.
-He worked hard for Mexican-Americans to become better educated to gain better employment and make their lives more pleasant.
-Dr. Garcia’s dream is being achieved since many generations of members in the Omaha Chapter of the American G.I.
-Forum continue to keep the legacy of promoting education alive.
+The scholarship program exists to help young members of the community pay for their education just as Dr. Hector P. Garcia, the founder, would have wanted it.
+He worked hard for Mexican-Americans to become better educated, to gain better employment and make their lives more pleasant.
+Dr. Garcia’s dream is being achieved by many generations of members of the Omaha Chapter of the American G.I.
+Forum continuing to keep the legacy of promoting education alive.

 Recognizing Veterans' Bravery: The Congressional Medal of Honor